 - 15Five automatically saves a draft of your report as you go.
 This allows you to enter in responses throughout the week as they come up and then submit the report when you're ready.
 Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your reporting deadline arrives.

-- From your 'My 15Fives' tab, under 'My history', 15Fives that have drafts saved will be called out; see the above screenshot.
+- From your 'My 15Fives' page, under the 'My recent 15Fives' section on the right, 15Fives that have drafts saved will be called out; see the above screenshot.

 - Only you will be able to view your 15Five check-in drafts, even if the report was never submitted.

 - When you are finished filling out your 15Five, click 'Submit'.
 That's it!
 Your reviewer will receive an email notification that you submitted your report.

 You can edit your 15Five up until it has been reviewed.
 From within the check-in you need to update, click 'Edit 15Five'.
 This button is on the right side of your page.
 Here is a walkthrough on how to edit a submitted 15Five.
 After it has been submitted, there is a button for you to "request to edit" which will send the request to your reviewer.

 Each week's pulse check asks, "How did you feel at work this week?" on a 1-5 scale.
 You can add an optional answer to your pulse question explaining your answer.
 By clicking on the lock icon, this optional answer will be marked as private which means visible to you and your reviewer only.

 Why is naming your feelings important?
 Check out the science!